viverae/homebrew-tap/README.md

 # Homebrew Tap

-This is used to install private Formulas that are not distributed by homebrew.
+This is used to install OneHealth Formulas that are not distributed by homebrew.
-For information on homebrew itself see http://mxcl.github.com/homebrew/
+For information on homebrew itself see http://brew.sh/

 To use the formulas specified here, use the tap subcommand to pull them in.